Teoneag/Table-Editor/README.md

     - https://stackoverflow.com/questions/64867515/how-to-add-row-header-in-table
   - make open file work: 1:10h
   - refactor: 34m
+  - fix create a new table pop up: if you change a value, and the other one is wrong, when u are asked again for the values, the good one is lost
 - bonus: multiple cells: 1h
 - style: 1h
 - final testing + fix todos: 1h
-- documentation & push: 30m
+- documentation & push: 30m -> 30m + ?

 ## ToDo

+- when editing a cell, if you click on another cell, add that string to the current cell
+- todos
 - if trying to open invalide file, show its contents and suggest fix
-- when editing a cell, if you click on another cell, add that string to the current cell
 - resize (add, remove cols)
 - icon
 - shortcuts (pressing esc on a cell should cancel the edit)